 Additional Educational Opportunities

-Additional educational opportunities include weekly Primary Care Conference, family medicine seminars with a broad curriculum inclusive of the full spectrum of family medicine, clustered didactics that focus on Gynecology and Management of Health Systems in the second year, and Geriatrics and Musculoskeletal (one week) and Dermatology and Urology (one week) in the third year.
+Additional educational opportunities include weekly Primary Care Conference, family medicine seminars with a broad curriculum inclusive of the full spectrum of family medicine, clustered didactics that focus on Gynecology and Management of Health Systems, and Men’s Health in the second year, and Musculoskeletal, Addiction Medicine and Nutrition (one week) in the third year.
 There are also weekly teaching rounds on Monday mornings where a senior resident generally presents clinical cases that are inpatient focused, as well as some that are outpatient.
 An EKG teaching series is also a longitudinal part of this morning didactic.

 Behavioral Science Curriculum